ACUERDO PARA EL PROCESAMIENTO DE DATOS DEL REINO UNIDO

 1. Subject Matter of this Addendum

-1.1 This Addendum applies exclusively to the processing of personal data that is subject to the UK GDPR in the scope of the Terms and Conditions of Use Agreement of even date hereof between the Parties for the provision of the ZeroBounce services (“Services”) (hereinafter to be referred to as: the “Service Agreement”).
-The parties would like to rely on the European Commission’s Standard Contractual Clauses for international data transfers adopted by European Decision 914/2021/EU (“EU SCC”), and the UK International Data Protection Addendum for the transfer of personal data from the UK
+1.1 This Addendum applies exclusively to the processing of Customer Validation Data which is subject to the UK GDPR in the scope of the Terms and Conditions of Use Agreement of even date hereof between the Parties for the provision of the ZeroBounce services (“Services”) (hereinafter to be referred to as: the “Service Agreement”).
+The parties would like to rely on the European Commission’s Standard Contractual Clauses for international data transfers adopted by European Decision 914/2021/EU (“EU SCC”), and the UK International Data Protection Addendum for the transfer of personal data from the UK.

 2. Definitions